Daniels7k/Elixir-FizzBuzz/README.md

 ## Information

-the routes were defined with the GET type, to facilitate the visualization
+The routes were defined with the GET type, to facilitate the visualization

+The routes definitions are in ``./lib/elixirfizzbuzz_web/router``

+The controllers files are in ``./lib/elixirfizzbuzz_web/controllers``